KiDS-WL/Cat_to_Obs_K1000_P1/data/README.md

 * kids/number_of_galaxy_pairs: weighted pair counts for xi_pm (fine and broad) and gamma_t
 * kids/psf_systematic_corrected: testing the impact of a PSF residual on the cosmological parameter inference
 * kids/xipm: finely binned xi_\pm measurements per tomographic bin combination (ascii)

-* in addition there are 15 tomographic-bin complication ascii files for the three statistics analysed in [Asgari, Lin, Joachimi et al. 2020][1], xi_\pm (broad), COESBIs and band powers
+In addition the kids directory contains 15 tomographic-bin complication ascii files for the three statistics analysed in [Asgari, Lin, Joachimi et al. 2020][1], xi_\pm (broad), COESBIs and band powers.